Landschaftspark Duisburg-Nord in Germany is a prime example of how to turn an old, mothballed industrial site into a beautiful public space.

 But then, what happens when a factory or industrial area closes down?

-In the case of Germany, they’ve turned many of their former, and even current, industrial areas into another economic draw, in the form of industrial tourism.
+In the case of Germany, they’ve turned many of their former, and even current, industrial areas into another economic draw – in the form of industrial tourism.

 The German approach was something that I found particularly intriguing.
 Edmonton itself has a few large industrial buildings, such as the Rossdale Power Plant, that have been sitting virtually abandoned, waiting for restoration and a new lease on life.
 Not only do we struggle with how to re-use these buildings, but often the cost of remediation, restoration and retro-fitting quickly become cost prohibitive.

 Something about the concept of it fascinated me – a once-abandoned industrial site on a huge scale, that, instead of being demolished and turned into condos or a parking lot, was re-purposed into what can only be described as a post-apocalyptic amusement park.

 Professor Peter Latz and Partner eventually came up with the current design of the park.
 It allowed for preservation of as much of the original site as possible.
 This even included leaving contaminated soil in place.
 Instead they opted for a natural solution using plants to break down pollutants, known as phytoremediation.

-We were staying in Duisburg, so we hopped the 903 tram (direction Dinslaken) and got off at the ‘Landschaftspark-Nord’ stop.
+We were staying in Duisburg.
+So we hopped the 903 tram (direction Dinslaken) and got off at the ‘Landschaftspark-Nord’ stop.
 From there is was about a ten minute walk to the park.
 Unfortunately we chose a miserable day to be touring an outdoor site.
 It was cool, cloudy and rainy.